The Power of Two: Knowing Yourself is the Beginning of all Wisdom

 In prior blogs, we’ve talked about the importance of grounding your career planning on reflecting what has already driven you and engaging in self-exploration to guide your planning.
 You may have heard Plato’s advice: Know thyself.
 But did you know what Benjamin Franklin said about it?
 Franklin once wrote: “There are three things extremely hard: steel, a diamond, and to know one’s self.”
 So, which one of these smart guys is right?

 They both are.
 Plato’s words remind us that we should begin career exploration with a realistic view of who we really are, Ben warns us that actually developing accurate self-knowledge is difficult.
-Most of us know that guy who keeps repeating “I’m really good with people,” as we’re looking over our shoulders for someone to rescue us from the conversation.
-Freshmen rosters at colleges each year are teeming with incoming students who either have no idea what they want to do or will have their dreams dashed the first class they take in their major.
+But all of us know that guy who tells us he's “really good with people" and has no idea how clueless he really is.
+It's not surprising that tends of thousands of freshmen start school each fall with no idea of who they are and what they want to do in life."

 Strategies to Improve Self-Evaluation